Wrap Account

 How a Wrap Account Works

 When an investor opens a wrap account, the process begins with a detailed consultation.
 The advisor gathers information about the client's financial situation, investment objectives (growth, income, preservation), risk tolerance, and time horizon.
 Based on this profile, the client is matched with a specific investment strategy or third-party money manager.
+This discovery phase is crucial for establishing the Investment Policy Statement (IPS), which serves as the legal and operational roadmap for the account.
 The account operates on a discretionary basis, meaning the manager has the authority to execute trades without asking for permission for each individual transaction.
-This allows the manager to react quickly to market changes.
+This allows the manager to react quickly to market changes or new economic data.
 Because trading commissions are included in the annual wrap fee, the manager can rebalance the portfolio as often as necessary to maintain the target asset allocation without worrying about racking up transaction costs for the client.
+This "all-you-can-trade" model is particularly beneficial in volatile markets where active management is required.
 For example, if a client has $500,000 in a wrap account with a 1.5% fee, they pay $7,500 per year (or $1,875 per quarter).
 Whether the manager makes 10 trades or 1,000 trades in that year, the cost to the client remains exactly $7,500.
-This predictability is a major selling point.
+This predictability is a major selling point for budget-conscious investors.
 Additionally, wrap accounts often come with sophisticated features like automatic rebalancing, tax-loss harvesting, and detailed performance reporting that benchmarks the portfolio against relevant indices.
+In many cases, the wrap account provider handles all the tax reporting and administrative tasks, making it a truly "turnkey" investment solution.

 Types of Wrap Accounts